pgaulon/pgaulon.github.io/2022-11-15-htb-hack-the-boo-ctf/forensics_wrong_spooky_season.md

 # [Forensics] Wrong spooking season

 We are given a pcap file to inspect.
-Running it through tcpdump, we can observe commands being executed, and their output at the end of the trace:
+Running it through `tcpdump`, we can observe commands being executed and their output at the end of the trace:

 ```bash
 $ tcpdump -r capture.pcap -A